hajinlee-lattice/Dasein/le-ui/README-WP.md

 #Debug Node server in Visual Studio

-1. Build  using npm run build
+1. Build  using npm run build IF YOU NEED TO USE THE UI
 2. Add this to the package.js
    "debuga": "nodemon --nolazy --inspect-brk=9229 bin/devsetup.js env=qa"
 3. From terminal run npm run debuga